7 Halloween Safety Tips for Pets

-If you ever needed an excuse to dress up your pet (we see you excitedly wielding those bowties!), Halloween is it.
-We’ve culled some tips for keeping Halloween fun and fret-free, for you and your furry family member alike.
+If you ever needed an excuse to dress up your pet, Halloween is it.
+We’ve culled some tips for keeping Halloween fun and fearless, for you and your furry family member alike.
 Trick or treat, y’all!

 Tip #1: Carry Your Identification

-Howdy, pardner!
-While you're passing out Trick-or-Treating as an entire family of Incredibles or coordinating pet-and-human outfits (Darth Vader and a barky Yoda, anyone?), make sure your pets are wearing their current I.D. tags and have microchips with all your current info, just in case!
+Whether you're passing out candy at home, trick-or-treating as an entire family of Incredibles, or coordinating pet-and-human outfits (Darth Vader and a barky Yoda, anyone?), make sure your pets are wearing their current I.D. tags and have microchips with all your current info, just in case!

 Tip #2: Candy Is Not For Pets...
 But Treats Are!